masnun/kat2email/README.md

 I am a big fan of several TV series which I watch from torrents.
 Kick Ass Torrents is my favorite service for tracking new torrents.
 It gets a little hard sometimes to repeatedly check KAT for new episodes of my favorite series.
 So I decided to automate the task.

-When you run `python main.py` it scrapes the torrents available in the `types` (eg. tv, movies, animes) you choose and matches with a set of `keywords` you defined.
+When you run `python main.py` it scrapes the torrents available in the `categories` (eg. tv, movies, animes) you choose and matches with a set of `keywords` you defined.
 If there are new torrents available, it sends you an email with the list.
 It uses MongoDB for storing which torrent it has already emailed.

 ### Requirements